 - 32. Property, Plant and Equipment are represented in the Balance Sheet at current value, with the exception of additions occurring since the last revaluation, which are held at historic cost, net of depreciation where appropriate.
 Assets disposed of have been written-out at their net book value. - 33.
-The current global pandemic has meant that the valuer is faced with an unprecedented set of circumstances upon which to base a judgement.
-Valuations are therefore reported on the basis of 'material valuation uncertainty' as per VPS3 and VPGA10 of the RICS Red Book Global.
-Consequently, less certainty, and a higher degree of caution should be attached to valuations than would normally be the case.
+The outbreak of COVID-19, declared by the World Health Organisation as a "Global Pandemic" on 11 March 2020 meant that as at 31 March 2020, the valuer was faced with an unprecedented set of circumstances upon which to base a judgement.
+Valuations at this date were reported on the basis of "material valuation uncertainty" as per VPS3 and VPGA 10 of the RICS Red Book Global.
+Less certainty and a higher degree of caution was attached to these valuations than would normally be the case.